ironhack-labs/lab-mongoose-movies/README.md

   - Add a button (inside of a form) next to each movie in your movies index page.
   - Create a route
-  - Use a databse query to retrieve the Movie that was just clicked, and delete it from the database.
+  - Use a database query to retrieve the Movie that was just clicked, and delete it from the database.

 ## Iteration #12 (Bonus): Editing Movies